 So, here’s the thing that I realized.
 And sorry if this is too much information, but whenever I have questions I want all the details on how to do it.
 (I think) that in order for your feed to have more cohesiveness, it helps to turn whatever filter you’re using all the way up, or at least close to it.
 Like I said, in the past on a scale of 0-12 I would put my filters on a 5ish.
 Now, I turn the filter (almost) all the way up on each photo.
 I think this helps make the tones in each photo look more similar to each other when next to each other in the feed.
 Below are photos pre and post VSCO edit.
 On the left is the original, the middle is the filter half way, and the right is the filter almost all the way up.
 The Christmas tree photos were taken with our Sony and the brick wall photos are taken with an iPhone 7 Plus.

 After using VSCO, I upload the photo into my lightroom app.
-Here I adjust the exposure, contrast, highlights, shadows, whites, black and use the s/tonal curve feature.
-I usually also increase the other features of: vibrance, dehaze, and sharpening (but only by a little).
+Here I adjust the exposure, contrast, highlights, shadows, whites, and blacks.
+I usually also increase the other features of: vibrance, and sometimes dehaze, and sharpening can be helpful (but only by a little).
 Below is the header photo to this blog post.
 You can see the original (left) to being edited with VSCO (middle) to then VSCO + Lightroom (right).
-Also, this photo was taken with our Sony (not the iPhone)–for whatever it’s worth.
+Also, this photo was taken with our Sony a6000 (not the iPhone)–for whatever it’s worth.

 So, there you have it!
 That’s how I edit my photos!
 I highly recommend VSCO and lightroom in general.
 In order to determine your own style, I would suggest thinking of what kind of “mood” you want to evoke on your page and what kinds of colors/tones you gravitate towards.
 For me, I wear a lot of black (like in the photo above! ;)) and I don’t really like feeds/colors that are really “bright and airy.”
 So, I kept that in mind when determining my style.
 Also, think about what your surroundings are.
 Living in North Carolina, there is a lot of green (trees lol).
 Originally, I looked at other feeds I liked and thought: “I like their feed, they don’t have any green/trees, so I don’t want that either!”
 Well, that was kind of stupid for a few reasons.
 One being, your feed should be a unique reflection of you–just because someone else has a great feed doesn’t mean yours has to look like theirs to be great.
 Two, copying someone isn’t original–find what works for you and what you like.
 And three, I live in an area where there is a lot of green so my aesthetic is going to look different than someone who lives in downtown LA or something like that.